quire-api/quire-api/src/main/resources/description.md

 | Parameter Name | Description
 |------|------
 | `client_id` | Your client ID.
-| `redirect_uri` | If the access is being granted by user, this is where the user will be redirected after authorization.
+| `redirect_uri` | URL to redirect user back upon completion (optional).
-| `state` | Optional.
-It can be any string and will be returned with `redirect_uri`.
+| `state` | It can be any string and will be passed back upon completion (optional).

+Once your user clicks the link, he will be redirected to Quire and start the same authorization flow as shown above.

+The `state` parameter should be used to avoid forgery attacks by passing in a value that's unique to the user you're authenticating and checking it when authorization completes.

+If the `redirect_uri` parameter is not specified, the URL defined in the app's registration will be used.

 ### Retrieve an Access Token